Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Introduction

 \section{Introduction}

-} In the recent years, resistive crossbar systems have received significant focus for their ability to realize \textit{Deep Neural Networks} (DNNs) by effciently computing analog dot-products~\cite{schuman, mo-rram, sharad}.
-These systems have been realized using a wide range of emerging technologies such as, \textit{Resistive RAM} (ReRAM), \textit{Phase Change Memory} (PCM) and Spintronic devices~\cite{chen, sengupta, sttsnn}.
-These devices exhibit high on-chip storage density, non-volatility, low leakage and low-voltage operation and thus, enable compact and energy-efficient implementation of DNNs~\cite{puma, rxnn}.
+In the recent years, memristive crossbar systems have received significant focus for their ability to realize \textit{Deep Neural Networks} (DNNs) by efficiently computing analog dot-products~\cite{schuman}.
+These systems have been realized using a wide range of emerging technologies such as, \textit{Resistive Random Access Memory} (ReRAM), \textit{Phase Change Memory} (PCM) and Spintronic devices~\cite{chakraborty2020pathways}.
+These devices exhibit high on-chip storage density, non-volatility, low leakage and low-voltage operation and thus, enable compact and energy-efficient implementation of DNNs~\cite{chakraborty2020pathways, rxnn}.

 Despite so many advantages, the analog nature of computation of dot-products in crossbars poses certain challenges owing to device-level and circuit-level non-idealities such as, interconnect parasitics, process variations in the synaptic devices, driver and sensing resistances, etc.~\cite{geniex,rxnn}.
-Such non-idealities lead to errors in the analog dot-product computations in the crossbars, thereby adversely affecting DNN implementation in the form of accuracy degradation~\cite{cxdnn}.
-Numerous frameworks have been developed in the past to model the impact of non-idealities present in crossbar systems and accordingly, retraining the weights (stored in synaptic devices) of the DNNs to mitigate accuracy degradation~\cite{cxdnn, xchangr, indranil, geniex}.
+Such non-idealities lead to errors in the analog dot-product computations in the crossbars, thereby adversely affecting DNN implementation in the form of accuracy degradation.
+Numerous frameworks have been developed in the past to model non-idealities present in crossbar systems and accordingly, retraining the weights (stored in synaptic devices) of the DNNs to mitigate accuracy degradation~\cite{xchangr, indranil, geniex, liu}. \textit{GenieX}~\cite{geniex} is a recent work that uses a neural network-based approach to accurately encapsulate the effects of both data dependent and non-data dependent non-idealities in crossbars and assess their impact on computational accuracy loss.